bootcmatch/BootCMatch/README.md

 Welcome to BootCMatch:
 >     Bootstrap AMG based on Compatible weighted Matching, version 0.9.

-Pasqua D'Ambra, Institute for Applied Computing (IAC) of the Italian National Research Council (CNR)
+Pasqua D'Ambra, Institute for Applied Computing (IAC) of the Italian National Research Council (CNR), Italy

-Panayot S. Vassilevski, Portland State University
+Panayot S. Vassilevski, Portland State University, OR USA

 This is the software package described in the paper: